minetest-mods-camp/arena_lib/DOCS.md

 * `arena_lib.on_prequit(mod, function(arena, p_name))`: called when a player tries to quit.
 If it returns false, quit is cancelled.
 Useful ie. to ask confirmation first, or simply impede a player to quit
 * `arena_lib.on_disconnect(mod, function(arena, p_name))`: called when a player disconnects while in a match

-> Beware: there is a default behaviour already for most of these situations: for instance when a player dies, their deaths increase by 1.
+> **BEWARE**: there is a default behaviour already for most of these situations: for instance when a player dies, their deaths increase by 1.
 These callbacks exist just in case you want to add some extra behaviour to arena_lib's.

 So for instance, if we want to add an object in the first slot when a player joins the pre-match, we can simply do: